The author is not beholden to any company, lobby group, or government. *

 In an electrical storm wind turbines will be hit by lightning just as communication towers and power transmission pylons have been struck by lightning for decades.
 Fires are rarely (if ever) started following a lightning strike on a communication tower or power pylon; similarly there is no reason to believe that a fire will be started by a lightning strike on a wind turbine.

 On 2012/11/28 a neighbour of mine told me that he had seen multiple lightning strikes on the turbines of the Snowtown Wind Farm during a thunder storm a few days earlier; result – no fires.
-I have also received a record of twenty lightning strikes on a South Australian wind farm; result – no fires.
+I have also received a record of twenty lightning strikes on another South Australian wind farm; result – no fires.

 It may be claimed that wind turbines attract lightning.
 This is true to some extent; lightning will tend to strike anything that sticks up higher than anything else in the vicinity – hence the advice of not standing in an open field in a thunder storm.
 It is conceivable that the presence of wind turbines will very slightly increase the number of lightning strikes (because a slightly lower voltage build-up will be required to produce a strike over the slightly shorter distance from cloud to ground).
 But, so long as the towers stop the lightning strikes from causing a fire, what harm is there in this?

 If wind turbines are not built, other forms of power generation will have to be built.
 Is a fossil-fuelled or nuclear power station more aesthetically pleasing than a row of wind turbines?
+In 2018 solar PV farms had become a serious competitor of wind power on economic as well as environmental grounds; in my opinion wind farms can be beautiful, but solar PV farms are much more aesthetically neutral; they are just there, they seem to attract little comment either favourable or opposed.

 Trees and other native vegetation have been removed from some ridges to allow the building of turbines and the access roads.
 At one time many Australians would have thought the removal of trees from land a step forward and an improvement, but I think that time is long past; most Australians now would prefer that trees be left in place.

-I used to believe that this was simply a fabrication, or at least an exaggeration, of the wind power opponent groups, but unfortunetly some companies have attempted to do this (see the box on the right).
+I used to believe that this was simply a fabrication, or at least an exaggeration, of the wind power opponent groups, but unfortunately some companies have attempted to do this (see the box on the right).

 Wind farm companies have to come to agreements with land-owners about the use of land for the wind farm turbines.
 If any particular land-owner knew what the other land-owners were being offered then he would have an advantage in his negotiations with the wind farmers.
 Similarly, if a wind farm company has to buy-out the house of someone who has a problem with turbine noise, they do not want the details of the deal known to everyone.
 They may have to buy-out someone else later on, and knowing the details of any previous buy-out would give the person selling an advantage.